RajLabMSSM/QTL-mapping-pipeline/README.md

   Path to count matrix, an RData file created by collating gene expression values from RSEM.
 I use the output of [collate_samples](https://github.com/RajLabMSSM/RNA-pipelines/tree/master/collate_samples).
   This matrix can contain more samples than you plan to analyse as the matrix will be filtered.

+#### `interaction:`
+  (optional) Flag for interaction-eQTL analysis.
+If set `True` (default is `False`), other the parameters `interaction_name` and `interaction_file` must be specified.
+See more below.

+#### `interaction_name:`
+  A name identifing the interaction.
+This string will be used to name the results files, allowing multiple interaction runs using the same data (just need to update this parameter).

+#### `interaction_file:`
+  A text file with 2 columns.
+The first columns has the participant_id (matching sampleKey file) and the second has the interaction values (must be numeric!).

+#### `trans:`
+  (optional) Flag for trans-eQTL analysis.
+If set `True`, in addition to cis results, a file with nominal associations between all phenotypes and genotypes will be generated (default is `False`).
+The output is in txt.gz format, with four columns: phenotype_id, variant_id, pval, maf.
+As default only associations with p-value < 1e-4 will be reported (change in the Snakefile if necessary).

+#### `conditional_qtls:`
+  (optional) Flag for conditional-eQTL analysis.
+This mode maps conditionally independent cis-QTLs using the stepwise regression procedure.
+It will run on top of the cis-eQTL mapping results.

 # Selecting modes

 The QTL-mapping-pipeline currently supports 3 modes of execution: